vanitoz/Reviews_Classification_System/README.md

 <p align="center">
     <img src="images/3-gram.png" alt="drawing" width="800" hight="900"/>

-With the WordCloud library we were able to create bags of most important words in each class.
-We also observed that both classes had lots of the same words that were located in the corpus of our data.
-Because of the similarities of each label’s vocabulary, it could be difficult for machine learning algorithms to differentiate between them and determine what counts as hate speech.
+All classes contain lots of the same words.
+Because of the similarities of each label’s vocabulary, it could be difficult for machine learning algorithms to differentiate between them and determine target variable.
+Graph above represents a venn diagram that shows how many unigram and 3 -gram words belong to each class and how many words show up in both classes.

-With further analysis we were able to find out and create vocabulary of only words that belong to tweets labeled as hate speech.
-We found 6312 words that exclusively belong to tweets labeled as hate speech.
-Majority of hate speech words are racist, sexist and homophobic slurs that exceed cultural slang.
-The fact that these words are unique to the "Hate Speech" label affirm that it's indeed hate speech that should be flagged and taken down.

 <p align="center">
     <img src="images/Venns.png" alt="drawing" width="800" hight="400"/>

-Graph above represents a venn diagram that shows how many unique words belong to each class and how many words show up in both classes.
-3391 words showing up in both classes which makes it difficult for machine learning models to predict the correct label on particular tweets.
-After futers engineering with TF-IDF Vectorization the next step takes place for creating models and evaluating them.
+After futures engineering with TF-IDF Vectorization the next step takes place for creating models and evaluating them.

 ## Modeling